 Lying nearly 7 kms off the city of Cape Town is Robben Island.
 Notorious for its high-security prison in which many political prisoners of the apartheid regime were incarcerated the island is now a UNESCO World Heritage Site and major tourist attraction.

 Robben island’s most famous inmate was of course the late Nelson Mandela.
 He spent 18 years (of 27) on the island and you can read about his experiences in his autobiography “Long Walk to Freedom”

 The ferry to Robben Island is included in your ticket price.
 Ferries leave from the V&A Waterfront.
 The trip and tour of the island take approximately 3 1/2 hours.
 It is very important to book ahead of your arrival in Cape Town as tickets sell out ahead of time.

 Has this South Africa bucket list inspired you?

 So many wonderful places to visit in South Africa as you will have discovered in this post!

-Learning about the history of South Africa before you go will also help to understand about its turbulent past and traumatic experiences of the majority of the population during the apartheid era.
+Learning about the history of South Africa before you go will also help to understand its turbulent past and the traumatic experiences of the majority of the population during the apartheid era.
 I recommend reading the late Nelson Mandela’s autobiography Long Walk to Freedom at the very least.